Texas Rental Lease Agreement Templates (6)

 When is Rent Due?

 The precise due date of rent is not stated by TX law.
 As such, the due date of rent should be clearly outlined in the written lease agreement.
-According to § 92.019, a landlord must provide a tenant with a grace period of one (1) day.
-Meaning a landlord can only charge a late fee after the rent has gone unpaid for a minimum of one (1) day.
+A landlord must provide a tenant with a grace period of at least 2 full days before charging a late fee.[3]

 Landlord’s Access

 Emergency: No statute.
-However, federal law provides landlords with the right of entry to an occupied rental property (without notice) in the event of an emergency.
+Federal law provides landlords with the right of entry to an occupied rental property (without notice) in the event of an emergency.

 Non-Emergency: No statute.
 State law does not specify a mandatory notice period for a landlord to access the rental property in non-emergency situations.
-However, to be courteous, landlords are recommended to provide tenants with at least twenty-four (24) hours notice prior to making entry.
+To be courteous, landlords are recommended to provide tenants with at least 24 hours’ notice prior to making entry.

 Required Disclosures

-• Lead Paint Disclosure: If a landlord to a property constructed before 1978 is aware of any lead paint hazards in the rental, they must inform the tenants of such hazards prior to their move-in date.
-Additionally, the landlord must provide the tenant(s) with a copy of a brochure about lead-based hazards in the home.
+• Lead Paint Disclosure – If a landlord of a property constructed before 1978 is aware of any lead paint hazards in the rental, they must inform the tenants prior to move-in.
+The landlord must also provide a copy of the government-issued pamphlet on lead-based hazards.

-• Names and Addresses (§ 92.201(a)): A landlord must disclose to the tenant(s) “the name and either a street or post office box address of the holder of record title, according to the deed records in the county clerk’s office, of the dwelling rented by the tenant or inquired about by the government official or employee acting in an official capacity.”
-If a management company is primarily responsible for managing the dwelling, the name and address of this company should be given instead.
+• Names and Addresses[7] – A landlord must disclose the name and either a street or post office box address of the holder of record title of the dwelling.
+If a management company is primarily responsible for managing the dwelling, that company’s name and address should be given instead.

-• Parking Rules (§ 92.013(a)): Landlords that manage multiunit complexes must provide tenants with a copy of any relevant towing and/or parking rules/policies, and inform them of any changes to the towing rules/policies.
+• Parking Rules[8] – Landlords that manage multiunit complexes must provide tenants with a copy of any relevant towing and parking rules or policies, and inform them of any changes to those rules.

-• Rule or Policy Changes (§ 92.013(a)): If the landlord wishes to change a rule or policy that is not included in the lease agreement and will affect any personal property owned by the tenant that is located outside the tenant’s dwelling, they are required to provide the tenant prior written notice.
+• Rule or Policy Changes[8] – If the landlord wishes to change a rule or policy that is not included in the lease agreement and will affect any personal property owned by the tenant located outside the tenant’s dwelling, they must provide prior written notice.

-• Special Conditions to Cancel Agreement (§ 92.016): A landlord must include a statement in the lease agreement that is similar (or identical) to the following: “Tenants may have special statutory rights to terminate the lease early in certain situations involving family violence or a military deployment or transfer.”
+• Special Conditions to Cancel Agreement[9] – A landlord must include a statement in the lease agreement that is similar or identical to the following: “Tenants may have special statutory rights to terminate the lease early in certain situations involving family violence or a military deployment or transfer.”

 Security Deposits

-Maximum: No statute; landlords can request tenants pay whatever security deposit they deem as fair.
-The recommended deposit is one (1) months’ rent for unfurnished units and two (2) months’ rent for fully furnished units.
-Requiring an additional deposit from tenants with pets is also recommended.
+Maximum: No statute; landlords can request whatever security deposit they deem fair.
+The recommended deposit is 1 month’s rent for unfurnished units and 2 months’ rent for fully furnished units.

-Returning to Tenant (§ 92.103): The landlord must return a security deposit to the tenant on or before the thirtieth (30th) day after the date the tenant moves-out of the dwelling.
+Returning to Tenant: The landlord must return a security deposit to the tenant on or before the 30th day after the date the tenant moves out of the dwelling.[11]

 Deposit Interest: No statute.